na-na-hi/renget/archive/ProdiAgy.md

 #Prodigy Guide for iA3/LoKr - July 2023
 #old april guide @ rentry.co/dadaptguide
 #written by a nerd who likes to optimize
-!!!Still figuring out some settings, will change this once I know what is better.
+!!! info Still testing some things, might make changes to this again.

 ##What is it?
-Prodigy is DAdaptation on steroids. iA3 is LoRa done quick at a very small size, about 200kb.
+Prodigy is DAdaptation on steroids. iA3 is LoRa done at a very small size, about 200kb.
 LoKr is about 1-3mb and is very very similar to LoHa, possibly the new best thing for characters.
 Both function well for characters and styles given their size.